Two 128x64px LED panels looping animated gifs. Powered by an ESP32 and a custom PCB!

 - ravefurret.com redirects to the Github page, with all the code and technical information!

-This project was built on top of so many incredible libraries:
+This repository isn’t meant to be a good sample project, it’s just my personal project.
+It was built on top of so many incredible libraries:

 We used Photoshop to create the animations!